BBnet Jet and BBnet Life

 – Ensure that your anti virus program is up to date.
 If you have picked up some malware on a device it can cause problems with your device and the performance of applications.

 If you stream a lot of video, you may have exceeded your daily fair usage amount.
-In this case the bandwidth available to you can be reduced.
+In this case the bandwidth available to you will be reduced.
 Video Streaming requires the download of data to your device via your internet connection.
 The more video you watch, the more information you will download.
 While you do not get to keep a copy of this information, it will use any data allowances or fair usage amounts that may be specified on your internet package.
 This may in turn affect the performance of your internet connection.
 Netflix, for example estimate 0.7 Gb usage for every hour of standard definition viewing.
 For High Definition viewing this is estimated at 3GB per hour.
 BBnet fair usage policy can be viewed here. or click here for our guide to fair usage.

 We recommend if it is possible to connect the devices you are using to stream i.e Smart tv, Netflix, sky box etc. directly to the router to one of the LAN ports with a Ethernet cable for the best experience.
 There are solutions / workarounds if this isn’t possible we supply wireless mesh system which improves wireless signal through your home with a built in LAN port to connect your streaming device directly or you can get power line adapters to create a direct connection through the power sockets.
 When using power line adaptors the devices use the electrical grid of the house to transfer data.
 Depending on how the electric grid / fuse box is laid out & age these factors could effect the performance / bandwidth reaching the connected device.

 It should also be noted that the bandwidth available on your device is not the maximum bandwidth coming in to the house.
 This does not mean this level of speed is available to each device.

 The more devices connected in your home, the less bandwidth that will be available to each device.